sangstar/sangstar.github.io/docs/_posts/2022-11-08-ml-overview.markdown

 where $$\bar y_i$$ is called a *prediction*.
 In order to find our $$\bar f$$, we need to minimize a *loss function* with *backpropagation*.

 # Loss functions
 A loss function is a function that helps us to uncover $$\bar f$$ by ideally finding its global minimum.
-There are many loss functoins out there, but a common one for estimating real numbers (regression) is called the *residual sum of squares*:
+There are many loss functions out there, but a common one for estimating real numbers (regression) is called the *residual sum of squares*:

 $$\mathcal{L} = \sum_{i=1}^n \left(y_i - f(x_i)\right)^2$$